Bronze Criteria

 Blow Bubbles

-On cue, the dog jumps up and down on the spot.
+On cue, the dog jumps up and down on the spot with all four legs leaving the ground.

 Bow

-Dog is handed an item and carries this for 5 metres without stopping or dropping the item.
+Dog is handed an item and carries this for 5 body lengths without stopping or dropping the item.

 Carry Your Own Lead

-With the handler not holding the leash at all, the dog walks beside them for 10+ seconds holding the leash in their mouth, whilst still being attached to their collar.
+With the handler not holding the leash at all, the dog walks beside them for 6+ seconds holding the leash in their mouth, whilst the leash is attached to their collar.

 Circle into Heel